 Faye was instrumental in setting up the Castleton Lanterns

-Great War community project and now assists the Project Manager in research and in driving the project forward.
+Great War community project and is now Project Manager and researcher.
 She reports on the progress of the project to the Committee of Alexandra Presbyterian Church which, as Castleton, commissioned the original lantern slides on which the project is based.

-Faye works as an administration officer in Belfast Health & Social Care Trust and is based in the Royal Victoria Hospital.
-She also serves on the committee of Alexandra and on some of its sub-committees.
+Faye is a retired administration officer in Belfast Health & Social Care Trust and was based in the Royal Victoria Hospital.
+She serves on the committee of Alexandra and on some of its sub-committees.

 Faye had grown up knowing that her Great Uncle had fought in World War One but the finding of the lantern slides ignited her interest in the Great War, especially when she was able to confirm that her Great Uncle’s photograph was among them.
 Finding information on the men whose names are on the Castleton Roll of Honour has only grown that interest.
 Whilst Faye is continuing her work on Castleton Lanterns, she is also currently organising a memorial event to be held in Alexandra and is working on a project focusing on North Belfast